-Our program carries an apprenticeship requirement, which integrates into the formal higher education curriculum of academically sound "Registered Apprenticeship Programs" (RAPs), which are recommended by the United States Bureau of Apprenticeship and Training (BAT).
-For guidance completing the apprenticeship portion of the program, contact the local United States Bureau of Apprenticeship Coordinator and refer them to the Apprenticeship for Child Development Specialist website at www.wvacds.org.
+Our program emphasizes a unique apprenticeship component, which integrates into the formal higher education curriculum.
+With academically sound "Registered Apprenticeship Programs" (RAPs), recommended by the United States Bureau of Apprenticeship and Training (BAT), this component ensures a comprehensive educational experience.
+For guidance on completing the apprenticeship portion of the program, the local United States Bureau of

+Apprenticeship Coordinator is available.
+Additional information can be found by visiting the Apprenticeship for Child Development Specialist website at www.wvacds.org.